SahitiSarva/sahitisarva.github.io/README.md

 |             |                                        | 17             | Data Collaborative Workshop        |
 |             |                                        | 18             | Supporting Grant Funded Project    |
 |             |                                        | 19             | Data Analysis                      |

-## Methodology

-The analysis of this data was done using the networkX Python package.
-The analysis itself is a simple visualization.
-The findings from this analysis can be found on this [notebook](./notebooks/network-map.ipynb).